The Hobo Code

 "The Hobo Code" is the eighth episode of the first season of the American television drama series Mad Men.
 It was written by Chris Provenzano and directed by Phil Abraham.
 The episode originally aired on September 6, 2007, on the AMC channel in the United States.

 Plot

-Peggy and Pete arrive early to work—Pete because he's moving into his new apartment later that day, and Peggy because she is nervous about the Belle Jolie meeting.
-Pete seduces Peggy and they have sex on an office sofa, then complains to her that his wife Trudy doesn't understand him.
-He also confesses that he never read the Belle Jolie copy, but she is relieved as she thought he didn't like it.
-Later, when Trudy unexpectedly visits Pete with a bottle of champagne, he is flustered and argues with her for showing up unannounced.
+Peggy and Pete arrive early to work and they end up having sex in his office.
+Pete complains that Trudy does not understand him.
+He also confesses that he never read Peggy's Belle Jolie work, but she is relieved as she feared he read it and did not like it.
+Later, when Trudy unexpectedly visits Pete at work, he argues with her for showing up unannounced.